 After the reference templates have been stored in the database, the context in which they operate, how the software accesses them, and other attack surface considerations determine the degree of risk of cybercriminals contaminating or replacing the store templates.
 Suppose the reference templates fall into malicious hands.
 In that case, they can be used to compromise the systems in various ways, such as using the templates to gain access to the system or creating multiple forgeries of the measured characteristics.

 Accuracy challenges are mostly associated with engineering faults during the manufacture of the relevant sensors.
 Errors in sensors are measured in two ways: false rejection rate and false acceptance rate.
 If a legitimately enrolled user is scanned and the biometrics system fails, it is a false rejection error.
-While on the other hand, if a biometric system verifies a person who has not gone through the enrollment process, it is referred to as a false acceptance error.
+While on the other hand, if a biometric system verifies a person who has not gone through the enrollment process, it is a false acceptance error.

 Selecting the right Approach to Biometric Solution